You can write us to email@example.com

 You can express your will not to participate in the tender by clicking on the "Tender Withdrawal" button and attach the document provided for the specific case in the relevant pop-up (refer to what is indicated in the Request for Quotation).
 From that moment on, you will no longer receive notification emails regarding the status of the Tender in question.

-The Tender App allows you to withdraw from the tender even after sending the confirmation of participation, however refer to what is regulated in the Request for Quotation.
+The Bid4You App allows you to withdraw from the tender even after sending the confirmation of participation, however refer to what is regulated in the Request for Quotation.

 The documents are available in your Private Area, in the "Manuals and Forms" section.